SlaVistaPL/TobleroneClicker/README.md

 ### Features
 - Great for fighting boredom or stress.
 Just launch the game and start clicking the virtual Toblerone chocolate bar.
 I am not responsible for mouse/touch screen damage as well.
 - Available on literally every platform since this is a web game.
 You just need a web browser that supports HTML5, CSS3 and JavaScript.
+- Have enough Tobleron Points?
+Use them in the in-game shop!

 ### End note
 I am not endorsed nor affiliated with Toblerone.
 I created this simple game just for fun.
 No copyright infringement was intended.